graasp/graasp-desktop/docs/tests/scenarios/students.md

 1. Open Graasp Desktop
 2. Click on **Saved Spaces**
-3. Click on a space X
+3. Click on space _Light Color_
-4. Click on phase X
+4. Click on phase _White Light_
-5. ...
+5. Click on phase _Colour of Objects_
+6. Resize the first app
+7. Click on phase _Colour detection_
+8. Click on phase _Mixing Colours_
+9. Close Graasp Desktop

 ---